 Why You’ll Love These Dessert Ramekins

 Preparing, baking and serving in the ramekins simplifies the whole process.
 I especially enjoy how effortless it is arrange the fruit and spread the batter over top.
 Plus, there’s less cleanup in the end!

 If you don’t have any ramekins on hand, you can also use oven-safe small bowls, jars or even mugs.
 Keep in mind that you may have to adjust the baking time.

 For a fall look, go with a moody dark colour like these black ceramic ramekins.
 They’re ideal for fall entertaining!

 Once baked, you’re left with syrupy and tangy fruit covered in rich batter that puffs up somewhere between custard and cake.
 Let’s not forget to mention those crunchy almonds.
 Yum yum!

 Add the Toppings

-I like to serve warm with a light dusting of confectioner’s sugar and small scoop of vanilla ice cream.
+I like to serve this plum dessert warm with a light dusting of confectioner’s sugar and small scoop of vanilla ice cream.
 Slightly rustic and perfectly fall.

 Would you like a dessert ramekin of your own?
 Grab a spoon and dig in!